Skip to content

 Hierarchical Relationships

 Only available on User object.
 Used for approval processes, role hierarchy, and manager chains.
-Important for CTA scenarios involving approval routing or reporting structures.
+Relevant for CTA scenarios involving approval routing or reporting structures.

 External Lookups